-3.2.3 Impact of adjusting sources versus NH OH on comparison to observations
+3.2.4 Impact of adjusting sources vs. NH OH on comparison to observations

 We next compare the impact of increasing emissions with that of reducing NH OH by 20%.
-We compare the COonlyLowNHOH scenario with a simulation called GMI-HiEmis that includes increased CO emissions, further described in Section 3.3.
-The RefCOonly simulation shows a similar surface CO distribution to RefGMI (Fig. 6a,c).
+The RefCOonly simulation shows a similar surface CO distribution to RefGMI (Fig. 6a and c).
+The COonlyLowNHOH scenario (Fig. 6d) improves the agreement with the remote high latitude sites compared to the RefCOonly simulation, but like the HiEmis case, it leads to an overestimate of CO concentrations over Europe and eastern United States.
+Consequently, a combination such as reduced NH OH and reduced emissions over the eastern US is likely needed to reconcile the simulated CO with observations.

-The COonlyLowNHOH scenario (Fig. 6d) improves the agreement with the remote high latitude sites compared to the RefCOonly simulation, but like the HiEmis case (Fig. 6b), it leads to an overestimate of CO concentrations over Europe and eastern United States.
-Consequently, a combination such as reduced NH OH and reduced emissions over the eastern U.S. is likely needed to reconcile the simulated CO with observations.
+Comparison to MOPITT data suggests that the spring increase in Asian emissions used to reduce the NH bias in the GMI-HiEmis simulation is unrealistic (Fig. 7).
+Sparse surface data in this region makes it difficult to determine from comparison with GMD observations whether this higher CO seen in GMI-HiEmis is realistic (Fig. 6), so we also

-Sparse surface data makes it difficult to determine from comparison with GMD observations whether the higher CO seen in GMI-HiEmis and COonlyLowNHOH is realistic (Fig. 6), so we also compare the four simulations shown in Figure 6 to the CO column from MOPITT.
-Both the RefGMI and RefCOonly simulations show a large negative bias in NH CO compared to MOPITT (Fig. 7a,c).
-The GMI-HiEmis and COonlyLowNHOH simulations both reduce this negative bias (Fig. 7b,d), but the increased emissions of the GMI-HiEmis simulation lead to a greater overestimate of CO over East Asia and Indonesia.
-Furthermore, eliminating the increase in COea to reduce the high bias compared to surface observations over Europe and compensating with a larger adjustment in Asian CO would lead to an even greater bias over Asia compared to MOPITT.
+- 20 compare the four simulations shown in Fig. 6 to the CO column from MOPITT.
+Both the RefGMI and RefCOonly simulations show a large negative bias in NH CO compared to MOPITT (Fig. 7a and c).
+The GMI-HiEmis and COonlyLowNHOH simulations both reduce this negative bias (Fig. 7b and d), but the increased emissions of the GMI-HiEmis simulation lead to a greater overestimate of CO over East Asia and Indonesia. - 25 Furthermore, eliminating the increase in COea to reduce the high bias compared to surface observations over Europe and compensating with a larger adjustment in Asian CO would lead to an even greater bias over Asia compared to MOPITT.

-3.2.4 CO sensitivity to transport
+3.2.5 CO sensitivity to transport

 Transport, in addition to chemistry and emissions, plays a role in the IHG of CO.
-The simulations discussed so far are free-running CCM simulations driven by SSTs, since our goal is to understand the biases seen in CCM studies such as ACCMIP.
-Consequently, the simulated tracer transport is affected by any differences between the simulated and actual meteorology.
-We examine the sensitivity of the CO bias to model transport by comparing RefCOonly, which is a free-running CCM simulation, with the
+We examine the sensitivity of the CO bias to model transport by comparing RefCOonly, which is a free-running CCM simulation, with the COonlySD simulation, which has year-

-COonlySD simulation, which has year-specific meteorology from MERRA.
-The largest difference between the simulations occurs poleward of 30°N during July through October (Fig. 8a).
-The use of specified meteorology makes only a small difference in the global mean and IHG CO biases compared to surface observations in March-May (Fig. 4), but leads to a large reduction in bias as well as improved spatial correlation with the GMD observations in June-August (Fig. 5).
-The biases in global mean CO and the CO IHG are -3.5% and -6.6%, respectively, in COonlySD, compared to -11% and -26%, respectively, in RefCOonly.
-More CO from northern hemisphere anthropogenic and boreal biomass burning sources remains in the lower troposphere and reaches the high latitudes in COonlySD, where as more is transported to the upper troposphere in RefCOonly (Fig. 8b).
+- 5 specific meteorology from MERRA.
+The largest difference between the simulations occurs poleward of 30° N during July through October (Fig. 8a).
+The use of specified meteorology makes only a small difference in the global mean and IHG CO biases compared to surface observations in March-May (Fig. 4), but leads to a large reduction in bias as well as improved spatial correlation with the GMD observations in June-August - (Fig. 5).
+The biases in global mean CO and the CO IHG are -3.5 and -6.6%, respectively, in COonlySD, compared to -11 and -26%, respectively, in RefCOonly.
+More CO from Northern Hemisphere anthropogenic and boreal biomass burning sources remains in the lower troposphere and reaches the high latitudes in COonlySD, where as more is transported to the upper troposphere in RefCOonly (Fig. 8b).

-3.3 Impact of Increased CO Emissions on Ozone, OH, and CH4 Lifetime
+15 3.3 Impact of increased CO emissions on ozone, OH, and CH4 lifetime